25 Experts Reveal The True Nature of Narcissists

-You will find these quotes about narcissism quite revelatory:
+You will find these quotes on narcissists and narcissism quite revelatory:

 — Shahida Arabi

-2. Love doesn’t die a natural death.
-Love has to be killed, either by neglect or narcissism.
+2. Love doesn’t reach a natural end.
+Love has to be ended, either by neglect or narcissism.

 — Frank Salvato